 This high level of industry engagement together with quality productions produced by students, ensure our WA Screen Academy continues to attract major sponsorship partners including Nine Network Australia, The Vizard Foundation and the City of Perth.
 In addition, students benefit from a special training collaboration with the ABC.

 Centrally located at Edith Cowan University’s Mount Lawley campus, we offer up-to-date editing and audio suites, television studios and digital film equipment.
 Our Production Office space is equipped with the latest Mac computers, viewing facilities, telephones, meeting rooms and staff support.
 We have also just taken delivery of two ARRI ALEXA cameras; which is the preferred camera of leading cinematographers in the film and television industry.
 If you would like to know more, visit our facilities web page.

-The academy films are showcased annually at Palace Luna Cinema Gala Screening with additional promotion and exposure at local and international festivals, theatrical seasons, free-to-air broadcasts and web-based platforms.
+The Academy films are showcased annually at a gala screening with additional promotion and exposure at local and international festivals, theatrical seasons, free-to-air broadcasts and web-based platforms.

 This elite training program runs over a period of 40 weeks from mid-February to late-November.
 Admission is by portfolio or showreel and interview.